-- There is a harmful organism present (bacteria, virus, parasite, or fungus) in large enough numbers, - The organism gets into the body, or - The immune system is unable to fight off the organism (there is a lowered resistance to infection when individuals are sick or when they are under stress).
+- There is a harmful organism present (bacteria, virus, parasite, or fungus) in large enough numbers, - The organism gets into the body, or - The immune system is unable to fight off the organism (there is a lowered resistance to infection when they are under stress).

-How Does an Individual Contract a Communicable Disease?
+How Does an Individual Controct Communicable Disease?

-There are several ways organisms can get into the body.
-One way is through the air.
-For example, breathing air that has been contaminated by an infected person.
-Many respiratory diseases can be spread through the air when an infected person coughs, sneezes, or spits.
-Some examples of these diseases are the common cold, chicken pox, measles, tuberculosis, and whooping cough.
+There are several ways organisms can get into the Bo V. One way is through the air.
+For example, breathing air that has been contained by an infected person.
+Many respiratory diseases can be surfeached ough the air when an infected person coughs, sneezes, or spits.
+Some examples of these diseases are the common cold, chicken pox, measles, tuberculosis and whooping cough.